$200 to start

 $50 total

-For Certified Nurse Aides (CNAs) in the Dallas/Fort Worth area, becoming a state-licensed Certified Medication Aide (CMA) is the fastest way to advance your career and increase your pay.
-This essential role, which allows you to administer medications in long-term care facilities, offers a median salary of around $37,000 in the DFW metroplex, according to the U.S. Bureau of Labor Statistics.
+Certified Nurse Aides (CNAs) in Dallas/Fort Worth can quickly advance their careers by becoming Certified Medication Aides (CMAs).
+This role allows you to administer medications in long-term care facilities under nurse supervision.
+According to the U.S. Bureau of Labor Statistics, Medication Aides in the Dallas metro earn about $39,100 per year ($18.80/hour) as of May 2024.
+Training takes just 4–9 weeks, and Dreambound makes it simple to compare local CMA programs.
 This guide provides the definitive roadmap to the state-approved training, licensing process, and local schools you need to qualify for this in-demand job.

 Common duties include: